CSaratakij/PortFolio/content/post/z3z.md

 ## Summary
 I already tweak the feels of player controlling. \
-The core functional works pretty well, more level and enemy type I guess.
+The core functional works pretty well, need more level and enemy type (later).

 This one is about trying to clone the game mechanic, so I don't have an intention to release this to game site such as [itch.io](https://itch.io/) (aside from the source).